 Step 9: Open a Business Bank Account

 Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing even if you’re running your trucking business as a sole proprietorship.
 Opening a business bank account is quite simple, and similar to opening a personal one.
-Most major banks offer business account options, just inquire at your preferred bank to learn about rates and features.
+Most major banks offer accounts tailored for businesses — just inquire at your preferred bank to learn about their rates and features.

 Step 10: Get Business Insurance